 - 4. For drains serving only the space concerned, "0" may replace"L1 W". - 5.
 When controlling functions are not required by statutory requirements or guidelines, "0" may replace "L1". - 6.
 For pipe between machinery space and deck water seal, "0" may replace "L1". - 7.
 For passenger vessels, "X" is to replace "L1". - 8.
-Scuppers serving open decks in positions 1 and 2, as defined in Regulation 13 of Protocol of 1988 relating to the International Convention on Load Lines, 1966, as amended by IMO Resolutions up to MSC.375(93), should be "X" throughout unless fitted at the upper end with the means of closing capable of being operated from a position above the freeboard deck in order to prevent downflooding. - 9.
+Scuppers serving open decks in positions 1 and 2, as defined in Regulation 13 of Protocol of 1988 relating to the International Convention on Load Lines, 1966 should be "X" throughout unless fitted at the upper end with the means of closing capable of being operated from a position above the freeboard deck in order to prevent downflooding. - 9.
 For essential services, such as fuel oil tank heating and ships whistle, "X" is to replace "0". - 10.
-For tankers where compliance with paragraph 3.6 of Regulation 19 of MARPOL Annex I, as amended by IMO Resolutions up to MEPC.314(74) is required, "NA" is to replace "0". - 11.
+For tankers where compliance with paragraph 3.6 of Regulation 19 of MARPOL Annex I is required, "NA" is to replace "0". - 11.
 L3 in service spaces, NA in accommodation and control spaces. - 12.
 Type Approved plastic piping without fire endurance test (0) is acceptable downstream of the tank valve, provided this valve is metal seated and arranged as fail-to-closed or with quick closing from a safe position outside the space in the event of fire. - 13.
-For Passenger Ships subject to Regulation.
-21.4 of SOLAS Chapter II-2 (Safe return to Port), plastic pipes for services required to remain operative in the part of the ship not affected by the casualty thresholds, such as systems intended to support safe areas, are to be considered essential services.
+For Passenger Ships subject to SOLAS II-2/21.4 (Safe return to Port), plastic pipes for services required to remain operative in the part of the ship not affected by the casualty thresholds, such as systems intended to support safe areas, are to be considered essential services.
 In accordance with MSC.1/Circ.1369, interpretation 12, for Safe Return to Port purposes, plastic piping can be considered to remain operational after a fire casualty if the plastic pipes and fittings have been tested to L1 standard.